Guide for Authors

 Review of manuscripts

-The acceptance of a paper implies that it has been reviewed and recommended by at least two peer reviewers.
+The acceptance of a paper implies that it has been reviewed and recommended by at least 2 peer reviewers.
 The Editor-in-Chief's decision is final.

 Time limit of manuscript revision